awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

 consider all cases where a hierarchical keyring is encrypting, but some raw AES keyring is decrypting.
-This will have an [expected result](#expected-results) of `negative-decrypt`, since a hierarchical keyring's encrypt result is incompatible with an AES meyring's decryption.
+This will have an [expected result](#expected-results) of `negative-decrypt`, since a hierarchical keyring's encrypt result is incompatible with a Raw AES Keyring's decryption.
 This may be worth validating once with test vectors to ensure this scenario fails with the expected result.